named-data/ndn-cxx/docs/manpages/ndnsec.rst

 Description
 -----------

+:program:`ndnsec` is a command-line toolkit to perform various NDN security management operations.

 The NDN security data are stored in two places: **Public Information Base** (PIB) and **Trusted Platform Module** (TPM).
 The :program:`ndnsec` toolkit